-There are a variety of strategies that can be implemented to help manage or relieve knee pain that seniors may come to experience.
+You can implement various strategies to help manage or relieve knee pain that seniors may experience.
 The most effective approach for relief is typically dependent on personal circumstances, lifestyle, and current state of health.

 Making healthy lifestyle choices is advantageous to overall health, and our knees can benefit from positive behavioural changes that can help reduce pain.
-Lessening the amount of weight that knees have to carry around can ease their load and as a result alleviate some pain.
-Healthy weight-loss for seniors who are overweight can help improve mobility and reduce knee pain.
+Healthy weight loss for seniors who are overweight can help improve mobility and reduce knee pain.
+Lessening the weight that knees have to carry around can ease their load and, as a result, alleviate some pain.
 Knees can also benefit from strengthening through exercise to help make them more resilient and flexible, thus reducing pain intensity.

 Knee pain can be distressing, uncomfortable, and discouraging when it starts to limit mobility, but there are ways to care for our knees that can help manage daily symptoms.
-Focusing on healthy practices for specific areas of the body, like the knees, can help improve overall health and wellbeing.
+Focusing on healthy practices for specific body areas, like the knees, can help improve overall health and well-being.

 For our senior loved ones living at home, Promyse Home Care offers Companion Care to accompany them on outings and gentle walks to keep them moving safely.

 As part of our special in-home assessment, our Nurse Case Managers will identify care goals and select a companion for you or your loved one to develop a long-lasting, meaningful relationship with.